bjssacademy/fundamentals-clean-code/README.md

 ![Even the cat writes better code](/images/cleaning.jpg)

-This short guide explains the principles behind clean code, provides some handy cleaning recipes, and hopefully presents code examples showing the benefits.
+This practical guide explains the principles behind clean code, provides some handy cleaning recipes, and hopefully presents code examples showing the benefits.

 It is generally much shorter and cheaper than any other book on this subject, so there's that.